yellowbird13/Knowledge/Things-to-install.md

 * Adobe CC/CS6 (Photoshop, InDesign & Illustrator)
 * GIMP
 * [Jing](http://www.techsmith.com/download/jing/)– great for annotating screenshots or making screencasts
+* DJvu (if someone sends you a file which needs it)

 ## To Code– Tools
 * [Sourcetree](http://www.sourcetreeapp.com/download/)